 The beginning of “Happy Birthday” is rather simple.
 All we do is bop between the I and V chords.
 In C major, that’s the C and G major chords.

-Ideally, you want to be able to spontaneously throw 2-5-1s into whatever music you’re playing.
-For example, if there is an Fmaj7 coming up, you can chuck a Gm7 (ii7) and a C7 (V7) in front of it to jazz up the sound.
+Ideally, you want the ability to spontaneously throw 2-5-1s into whatever music you’re playing.
+For example, if there is an Fmaj7 coming up, you can chuck a Gm7 (ii7) and a C7 (V7) in front of it.

 Try not to rely on written notation when you practice 2-5-1s.
 It’s best to “calculate” the 2-5-1s yourself so you understand the concept.